Activision Blizzard disinvited from speaking at SXSW due to misconduct allegations

 “Given the ongoing and unfolding nature around the sexual harassment accusations being covered up at the executive levels of Activision, we decided it was best to not have high-profile speakers from Activision present at SXSW this year,” said Linda Park, VP of communications at SXSW, in a statement to The Post.

 SXSW is scheduled to be held in Austin, Texas, from March 11 to 20 this year.
+Activision Blizzard did not respond to comment.

 Activision Blizzard is one of the world’s biggest gaming companies, with 9,500 employees worldwide, a market capitalization of more than $60 billion and hit franchises like Call of Duty and World of Warcraft.
 Microsoft’s acquisition of the company in a nearly $69 billion all cash deal is expected to close by June 2023, pending regulatory approval.